sf-wdi-14/notes/lectures/week-7/_2_tuesday/dawn/nested-resources-and-multiple-associations.md

 ```
 If the last line does not throw an error, but rather returns an empty array then it is working properly.

-*Add an article to this user instance*
+*Add an article to this user's instance*

 ```bash
 user.articles << Article.create(